by brand

 Quick answer

 Haibike frame numbers are stamped on the underside of the bottom bracket, separate from the motor and battery serials.
-As a premium e-bike marque, Haibikes are high-value theft targets, so match the frame number to a receipt and run it through Cyclesite's free lookup for an instant UK check against police records, stolen-bike databases and community reports.
+As a premium e-bike marque, Haibikes are high-value theft targets, so match the frame number to a receipt and run it through Cyclesite's free lookup for an instant UK check against a stolen-bike registry and rider-filed theft reports.

 Where Haibike stamps the frame number